digitalplaybook/digitalplaybook.github.io/about.md

 title: About
 ---

-## About us
+## Homes England Digital
 {: .govuk-heading-l}

-As a team, we embrace and exemplify the Homes England Way.
+As a team, we embrace and exemplify the [Homes England Way](http://www.mydevelopmenthomesengland.com/media/5858/homes-england-way-1-1.pdf).
 This is reflected in our Digital ways of working.
 These ways of working reinforce rather than replace and the Homes England Way, amplifying those aspects that particularly pertain to Digital work.
 {: .govuk-body}

-In our work
+### In our work
 {: .govuk-heading-m}

 - We get the basics right